lozeone/node_form_overrides/README.md

 Currently this only supports node forms, but I may expand it to support other entities in the future.

+Suggestions and patches welcome.

 **What is the difference between this module and the contrib override_node_options module?** (https://www.drupal.org/project/override_node_options)
-They do differnt things.
-This module overrides the title and button text, while override_node_options overrides some of the authroing and pluplishing options fields.
+They do different things.
+This module overrides the title and button text, while override_node_options overrides some of the authoring and pluplishing options fields.

 What it does
 ------------